 Alternatively, transcreation is another form of human translation particularly useful for content of high-value, and intending to gain your brand exposure.
 It encompasses a sometimes lengthy process, which adapts the meaning, intent, style and tone of the content, rather than the actual words.
 Transcreations are completed in the Transcreation Tool, using a Transcreation workflow.

-By design, machine translation offers a rapid solution to translating content at speed.
+Machine translation offers a rapid solution to translating content at speed.
 The performance of machine translation has advanced rapidly in the last number of years.
-You can now train MT's engines to translate any content type in your preferred style and tone.
+You can train MT engines to translate any content type in your preferred style and tone.
 This is known as neural machine translation.
 This training takes time and continuous testing to get right.
-Machine translation is completed in the CAT Tool, using a Translation workflow.

 Your workflow can be configured to combine the best of both worlds.
-Building a multi-step machine translation workflow, which keeps a human in the loop in a review or edit step, might be the best option for the translation of some of your content.
+Building a multistep machine translation workflow, which keeps a human in the loop in a review or edit step, might be the best option for the translation of some of your content.

 Consult your Customer Success Manager on which options are best for you and your content.

-Account-level vs Project-level Workflows
+Workflow Types: Account-level vs Project-level Workflows

 Workflows can be created for individual projects or for the entire account, making them available for all projects under that account.

-Next, learn about Smartling's Dynamic Workflows.
+- Learn about Smartling's Dynamic Workflows

 - Learn about copy source to target workflows